Nikhilsuresh11/BusinessOnBot/README.md

 ## 2) Chatbot

   Install Rasa: Use pip to install the Rasa framework on your system by running the command pip install rasa.

   Create a Rasa project: Run the command rasa init to create a new Rasa project.

   Define the domain: The domain.yml file defines the domain of your chatbot, including entities, intents, actions, slots, and responses.

   Define NLU data: NLU data is used to train the chatbot to understand user inputs.
 You can define NLU data in the data/nlu.md file.

   Define stories: Stories are used to define the conversation flow of the chatbot.
 You can define stories in the data/stories.md file.

   Define actions: Actions are used to perform certain actions based on the user's inputs.
 You can define actions in the actions.py file.

   Train the chatbot: Run the command rasa train to train your chatbot.

   Define Flask app: Create a Flask application by defining a Flask app object and defining routes for the chatbot endpoints add some html and css to make it more appealing

-Run the Flask app: Start the Flask app by running the command python app.py (assuming that the name of your Flask app file is app.py).
+  Run the Flask app: Start the Flask app by running the command python app.py